SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ![Step 19](images/Teched2025-DA260_Ex1_22.png)

 ## Step 20

-You will now see these columns in the **Measures** area and the validation error will be gone.
+You will now see these columns in the **Measures** area, and the validation error will be gone.

 ![Step 22](images/Teched2025-DA260_Ex1_23.png)

 ## Step 21

-Scroll down and have a look at which columns are measures and which are dimensions.
-Feel free to toggle the **Data Foundation** view back on and double check that the columns are all properly allocated to Dimensions and Measures.
+Scroll down and review which columns are measures and which are dimensions.
+Feel free to toggle the **Data Foundation** view back on and double-check that the columns are all properly allocated to Dimensions and Measures.

 ![Step 21](images/Teched2025-DA260_Ex1_24.png)

 ## Step 22